Kameleon21/Library-Managment-System/README.md

 Authenticated users will have additional options to view and interact with the library's catalog.

 ## Features

-- User login and registration system.
+-User authentication (login and registration).
-- View available books.
+- Viewing available books in the library.
-- Search for books by various criteria.
+- Searching for books using various criteria.
-- Borrow and return books.
+- Borrowing and returning book functionalities.
-- View borrowed books (for users).
+- Viewing currently borrowed books (for individual users).
-- Admin functionalities for managing the library's catalog (for librarians)
+- Administrative functionalities for librarians (managing books and users).
+- Integrated KDoc comments and Dokka for documentation.

+## Documentation
+The project includes comprehensive KDoc comments and is integrated with Dokka for generating API documentation.
+The generated documentation can be found in the /docs directory or hosted on GitHub Pages.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.